ResursBank/woocommerce-gateway/readme.txt

 * WooCommerce: v3.4.0 or higher (old features are ditched) and the actual support is set much higher.
 * WordPress: Preferably at least v5.5.
-It has supported, and probably will, older releases but it is highly recommended go to the latest version as soon as possible if you're not already there.
+It has supported, and probably will, older releases but it is highly recommended to go for the latest version as soon as possible if you're not already there.
 * HTTPS *must* be enabled in both direction.
 This is a callback security measure.
 * XML and SoapClient must be available.
 * Curl is *recommended* but not necessary.